-Sandra Ball-Rokeach is a Professor in the USC Annenberg School for Communication and Journalism, and is Director of the Communication Technology and Community Program.
-Ball-Rokeach is author or editor of six books: Violence and the Media (with R. K. Baker), Theories of Mass Communication (with M. L. DeFleur), The Great American Values Test: Influencing Belief and Behavior through Television (with M. Rokeach & J. W. Grube), Media, Audience and Society (with M. G. Cantor), Paradoxes of Youth and Sport (with M. Gatz and M. Messner), and Technological Visions: The Hopes and Fears that Shape New Technologies (with M. Sturken and D. Thomas).
+Sandra Ball-Rokeach is professor emerita of communication at USC Annenberg, and is director of the Communication Technology and Community Program.
 Her published articles appear in such journals as Communication Research, Journalism Quarterly, Mass Communication and Society, American Sociological Review, Public Opinion Quarterly, Journal of Communication, New Media and Society, Social Problems, and The American Psychologist.

 She has been recognized for her mentoring of students, winning the 2013 Provost’s Mentorship Award and a 2011 Mellon Mentoring Award.